datacite/blog/source/posts/citation-analysis-title-in-progress.md

 ---
 layout: post
-title: 'Glad you asked: A snapshot of the current state of data citation'
+title: 'Glad You Asked: A Snapshot of the Current State of Data Citation'
 author:
   - kjgarza
+  - mfenner
 date: '2018-05-30'
 tags:
   - scholix